 Dawawine is a cultural entity specialised in film, dance, theatre and music.
 It will using the library and auditorium for its public programmes, but also jointly programme with one or multiple entities in the space on topics of shared interest.
 The Common Library holds around 900 books from Dawawine.

-The Cooperative of Cinema Professionals is a collective of industry professionals spanning cinematographers, colourists, sound engineers, animators, set designers, and filmmakers.
+The Cooperative for Cinema Professions is a collective of industry professionals spanning cinematographers, colourists, sound engineers, animators, set designers, and filmmakers.